pesync

 Why Use Pay Surveys?

-• To assure employees that organisation is sensitive to market changes when reviewing pay levels
+To assure employees that organization is sensitive to market changes when reviewing pay levels

 What are you benchmarking against?